Glorified G: Composition

 The music for "Glorified G" is made up of a combination of a country-influenced guitar riff written by McCready and a discordant guitar riff written by Gossard.
-Gossard said, "Its trying to be country and funky at the same time, which is really bizarre."
+Gossard said, "It’s trying to be country and funky at the same time, which is really bizarre."

 Lyrics

 "Glorified G" is an anti-gun song with lyrics mocking gun enthusiasts.
 The song was inspired by an incident in which drummer Dave Abbruzzese told the band he had just bought two guns, which sparked a conversation about guns within the band.
 Vocalist Eddie Vedder said about "Glorified G":

 I didn't actually write that song...
 I was at a band rehearsal and just started writing down these things the guys were talking about.
 The band were having this conversation and I just took down the dialogue.
 One of the band members had just bought a gun.
 It was the drummer, actually.
 Ask him about it.